pyokosmeme/FGtoAshes/TIE/TIEvβ_1.md

 this brings us to the final, and most important, question: how can we use this understanding to resist the forces that seek to control us?

-in his essay "The Vectoralist Class," McKenzie Wark argues that a new ruling class has emerged, one that controls not the means of production, but the means of information. the vectoralist class owns the patents, the copyrights, the brands, the logistics, the very infrastructure of third nature, the topological space of information flows. they control the vectors that connect suppliers to producers, producers to consumers, and all of us to each other. their power is abstract, topological, and all-encompassing. *(see also Wark’s **[A Hacker Manifesto](https://www.versobooks.com/products/374-a-hacker-manifesto)** for the original articulation.)*
+in his essay "The Vectoralist Class," McKenzie Wark argues that a new ruling class has emerged, one that controls not the means of production, but the means of information. the vectoralist class owns the patents, the copyrights, the brands, the logistics, the very infrastructure of third nature, the topological space of information flows. they control the vectors that connect suppliers to producers, producers to consumers, and all of us to each other. their power is abstract, topological, and all-encompassing.

 LLMs are the ultimate tool of the vectoralist class. their latent space—the high-dimensional embedding space where they represent meaning—is the new territory of control. concepts, words, images, and even people are mapped to vectors in this space. the geometry of this space—the distances and angles between vectors—*is* the new structure of meaning, and he who controls the structure controls the thought.